Skip to Content

 Guest ratings:

-Heading over to the best Death Valley hotels near west entrance now, Lone Pine is the best place to base yourself either before or after visiting the National Park.
-We’ve stayed in Lone Pine ourselves and we plan to again to hike Mt Whitney.
+Dow Villa Motel is the top rated hotel near Death Valley in the small town of Lone Pine on the west side of the park.
+Lone Pine is the perfect place to base yourself when also visiting Yosemite or Lake Tahoe.
+We have stayed in Lone Pine ourselves and we plan to stay again to hike Mt Whitney.

 >> Book Hotel: Dow Villa Motel